antedotee/killercoda-kubestellar/kubestellar-intro/intro.md

 - How to set up KubeStellar with KubeFlex
 - How to create and register workload execution clusters
 - How to deploy workloads across multiple clusters using BindingPolicies
-- How KubeStellar works with kubectl, Helm, and ArgoCD

 ## Prerequisites:
 This environment comes with: